PocoStudio/FlipFlopV3.5/README.md

 # FlipFlop

-Change the info to change in the index.
+Change the info to change in the "index.js" and in the "config.json".
 Have a nice day !